coderforlife/pe-file-editor/README.md

 pe-file-editor
 ==============

 Simple .NET Wrapper for the pe-file code.
-It is currently missing a nice interface for resources and direction Section access.
+It is currently missing a nice interface for resources and section creation which exist in the underlying library.

 It is designed to be used directly from PowerShell.
 Example usage: